 |On the opposite side

 Each spinal nerve contains a mixture of motor and sensory fibres.
 They begin as nerve roots that emerge from a segment of the spinal cord at a specific level.
 Each spinal cord segment has four roots: an anterior (ventral) and posterior (dorsal) root on both right and left sides.
 Each of these roots individually is composed of approximately eight nerve rootlets.

 The rootlets unite to form an anterior (ventral) or posterior (dorsal) root of a spinal nerve.
 The anterior/ventral root contains efferent nerve fibres, which carry stimuli away from the CNS towards their target structures.
-The cell bodies of the ventral roots are located in the central grey matter of the spinal cord.
-Motor neurons controlling skeletal muscle, as well as preganglionic autonomic neurons are located in the ventral roots.
+The cell bodies of the anterior root neurons are located in the central grey matter of the spinal cord.
+Motor neurons controlling skeletal muscle, as well as preganglionic autonomic neurons are located in the anterior roots.